 GUIRR Executive Committee

 The primary function of the Executive Committee is to set the agenda (topics and speakers) for the coming GUIRR meetings and review/approve proposed projects.
+See a message from our GUIRR Co-Chairs, Gordon England and Laurie Leshin.

+Gordon England [Industry Co-Chair] is chair of PFP Cybersecurity.
 Previously, Mr. England served as the 29th Deputy Secretary of Defense.
 He also served as the 72nd and 73rd Secretary of the Navy and as the first Deputy Secretary of the Department of Homeland Security.

 Prior to joining the federal government, Mr. England served as President of the General Dynamics Fort Worth Division (later Lockheed Martin Aeronautics Company); as Vice President of Engineering at General Dynamics Land Systems and later as President; and as corporate Executive Vice President of General Dynamics Information Systems and Technology Sector, Ground Combat Systems Sector and the International Sector.
 His business career spanned over 40 years as an engineer specializing in aerospace avionics and in senior executive positions.
 Mr. England is a member of the prestigious National Academy of Engineering.